-Let's face it, planning a wedding can be daunting, stressful and downright exhausting.
-As a seasoned wedding planner I have had the pleasure of educating and helping numerous couples plan a stress-free and enjoyable wedding.
-Below I have outline 5 elements to consider before planning your wedding!
+Let’s face it: planning a wedding can be daunting, stressful, and downright exhausting.
+As a seasoned wedding planner, I have the pleasure of educating and helping couples plan a stress-free and enjoyable wedding.
+Below I have outlined five elements to consider before planning your wedding!

-1. Set a Budget - Ugh!!!
-Let’s rip the band-aid off right away on this one.
-Yes, I know this is an uncomfortable topic and a stressful one at that, but let's face it, setting an estimated budget will not only save you from wedding challenges as you continue with your planning, but also help you set a realistic expectation on what you can and cannot do on your wedding.
-It's quite okay to set a budget and adjust it as you get more into your wedding planning…but you need to have a baseline to start with!
+1. Set a Budget – Setting an estimated budget will not only save you from wedding challenges as you continue with your planning, but also help you set realistic expectations on what you can and cannot do with your wedding.
+It’s quite okay to set a budget and adjust it as you get more into your wedding planning…but you need to have a baseline to start with!

-2. Pick your wedding date strategically – Strategically picking up your wedding date can make a difference between having a wedding of your dreams that doesn’t cost you an arm and a leg (balling on budget :-) to having one that might cost you a pretty penny.
-For example, having a wedding around major holidays could inflate the price of things around that time and find yourself paying a higher fee for goods and services that otherwise would have been cheaper.
+2. Pick your wedding date strategically – Strategically selecting your wedding date can make the difference between having a wedding of your dreams that doesn’t cost you an arm and a leg (balling on budget 🙂) to having one that might cost you a pretty penny.
+For example, since prices tend to be higher around major holidays, planning a wedding near some of these large festivities could leave you paying higher fees for goods and services that otherwise would have been cheaper.
 Why spend twice as much on a service when, at a different time, you could get the same quality for half the price?

-3. Create A Guest List - Although often overlooked, this is one of the most important things to do as you plan your wedding.
-It goes hand in hand with your need for budget.
+3. Create a Guest List – Although often overlooked, this is one of the most important things to do as you plan your wedding.
+It goes hand in hand with your need for a budget.

-As a planner, I advise all my clients (both bride and groom) to create and categorize their guest list in 3: Family, Close Friends, and Acquaintances.
-I then take each category and divides them into a priority of A, B, and C.
+I advise all clients to create and categorize their guest list in 3: Family, Close Friends, and Acquaintances.
+I then take each category and divide them into a priority of A, B, and C.

 A – is for family and close friends that must be at the ceremony.